OData/v3ProtocolDocument/OData.markdown

 The client MAY specify a `Prefer` header on [Data Modification](#datamodification) or [Action](#actions) request.

-A Prefer header with a value of `return-no-content` requests that the server invoke the request but not return content in the response.
-The server MAY honor this request by returning [`204 No Content`](#204nocontent).
+A Prefer header with a value of `return-no-content` requests that the service invoke the request but not return content in the response.
+The service MAY honor this request by returning [`204 No Content`](#204nocontent).

-A Prefer header with a value of `return-content` requests that the server invoke the request and return the modified entity.
-The server MAY honor this request by returning the successfully modified entity in the body of the response, formatted according to the rules specified for the requested [format](#formats).
+A Prefer header with a value of `return-content` requests that the service invoke the request and return the modified entity.
+The service MAY honor this request by returning the successfully modified entity in the body of the response, formatted according to the rules specified for the requested [format](#formats).

-In response to a request containing a `Prefer` header, the server MAY return the [`Preference-Applied`](#preference-applied) Header.
+In response to a request containing a `Prefer` header, the service MAY return the [`Preference-Applied`](#preference-applied) Header.

 ## 8.5.
 Data Modification Response Headers